 We offer the following services, which require voluntary submission of your email address and some personal information:

 Registration for Customer Support Access

-The majority of general information does not require Global Health to gather information about people viewing the Sites.
-However, in order to access client-specific support, content and features of some of our Sites, we require registration, and the disclosure of minimal personal information in order to authorise client access.
+The majority of general information does not require Global Health to gather information about people viewing our Sites.
+However, in order to access client-specific support, content and features of some of our Sites, we require registration, and the disclosure of personal information in order to authorise client access.